- Undergraduate Students

 - Postgraduate Students

-- Airport pick-up service (for a fee) on specific dates from London Heathrow Airport.
+- A coach pick-up service is available for a fee on specific dates from London Heathrow airport; students are collected and brought straight to the campus.

 English Language Requirements

-- Cambridge English Advanced (CAE) – an overall CAE score of 169 with no component score less than 162.
+- Cambridge English Advanced (CAE): an overall score of 169 with no component score less than 162.

 Accommodation for International Students